Surface Warfare Officer (SWO) Program—Active Duty or Reserve (2025)

 To become a SWO, applicants must be American citizens who are 19 to 29 years old with at least a bachelor’s degree and a GPA of at least 2.75 on a 4.0 scale.
 SWO applicants must also score at least a 42 on the Officer Aptitude Rating (OAR) exam.

-If that did not deflate you, you may have the right sense of pride and integrity for this job.
+But hey, if that didn’t scare you off, then you might just have the right mix of pride and integrity for this role.

 Step 1: Determine your eligibility